CosmosContracts/incident-response/5-April-22/upgrade.md

 ```

 ### 2. Backup ~/.juno/config/priv_validator_key.json
 This is only relevant if you're upgrading your validator.
 Your priv_validator_key.json is how your validator is identified.
-If you haven't backed it up already, *DO SO NOW*.
+If you haven't backed it up already, **DO SO NOW**.

-An example method for doing so is as follows, which will copy it to the home dir:
+An example method for doing so is as follows, which will copy your validator key to the home dir:
 ```sh
 cd ~
 cp ~/.juno/config/priv_validato_state.json .
 ```

+*NOTE*: keeping your copy of the validator key on the same machine is NOT sufficient.

 ### 3. Delete previous chain state
 Because we'll be starting from a new genesis, the previous data is no longer necessary.
 Similarly, the priv_validator_state.json is not necessary because there is no previous block to sign from.